-If I told you I had just spent the last week on a self-catering escape and ‘Glamping’ (Glamorous Camping’) in the pretty countryside and woodland of Dorset in England, you’d probably envision a damp canvas tent, Calor gas cooker, tinned food and a shared shower block, but for anyone that knows me, they’d know I simply couldn’t survive a week like that!
-I have, however, just come back from a glorious week staying on a beautiful camping ground near the picturesque ruins of Corfe Castle on the Isle of Purbeck, the difference being, I stayed in a wonderfully luxurious wooden lodge complete with bubbling hot tub on the deck, floor to ceiling windows from which to admire mother nature’s wonders and underfloor heating, wood-burning stove, snuggly robes and slippers to keep you warm and toasty whatever the weather!
+If I told you I had just spent the last week on a self-catering escape and ‘Glamping’ (Glamorous Camping’) in the pretty countryside and woodland of Dorset in England, you’d probably envision a damp canvas tent, Calor gas cooker, tinned food, and a shared shower block, but for anyone that knows me, they’d know I couldn’t survive a week like that!
+I have, however, just come back from a glorious week staying on a beautiful camping ground near the picturesque ruins of Corfe Castle on the Isle of Purbeck, the difference being, I stayed in a wonderfully luxurious wooden lodge complete with a bubbling hot tub on the deck, floor to ceiling windows from which to admire mother nature’s wonders and underfloor heating, wood-burning stove, snuggly robes and slippers to keep you warm and toasty whatever the weather!

-The beautiful lodges are part of the Rempstone Estate and Farm which offers a large camping ground (for those hardier than me that don’t mind erecting their own tent come rain or shine, of which there were many!) as well as 22 superb, architect-designed two and three-bedroom lodges with hot tubs and wood burning stoves, known as the ‘Burnbake Lodges’.
+The beautiful lodges are part of the Rempstone Estate and Farm, which offers a large camping ground (for those hardier than me that don’t mind erecting their own tent come rain or shine, of which there were many!) as well as 22 superb, architect-designed two and three-bedroom lodges with hot tubs and wood-burning stoves, known as the ‘Burnbake Lodges’.

-Surrounded by nature and wildlife, I enjoyed seeing numerous squirrels and wild rabbits hop past our lodge, friendly robins join us while we sat in the hot tub as well as deer stalking through the green field beyond and west country brown cows and sheep grazing nearby.
-I would love to say we were woken by birdsong from the dawn chorus each morning, but the insulation around the lodge is so good that you hardly hear anything from outside even when we experienced a stormy gale with high winds mid-week, from the bedrooms you would have thought nothing was going on outside, which delivered a blissful night’s sleep!
+Surrounded by nature and wildlife, I enjoyed seeing numerous squirrels and wild rabbits hop past our lodge, friendly robins join us while we sat in the hot tub, as well as deer stalking through the green field beyond and west country brown cows and sheep grazing nearby.
+I would love to say we were woken by birdsong from the dawn chorus each morning, but the insulation around the lodge is so good that you hardly hear anything from outside even when we experienced a stormy gale with high winds mid-week, from the bedrooms, you would have thought nothing was going on outside, which delivered a blissful night’s sleep!

 The Rempstone Estate lies right in the heart of The Isle of Purbeck, Dorset, moments from Corfe Castle and a short drive to the golden beaches of Studland and Swanage town.
 The location allows easy access to everything the Isle of Purbeck and the Poole Harbour area has to offer.
-The Jurassic Coastline, along with the Victorian seaside resort of Swanage with its wonderful Steam Railway and the quaint Saxon walled market town of Wareham are within a 20-minute drive, as are a host of award-winning attractions including Monkey World, the Bovington Tank Museum and a Water Park.
+The Jurassic Coastline, along with the Victorian seaside resort of Swanage with its wonderful Steam Railway and the quaint Saxon walled market town of Wareham, are within a 20-minute drive, as are a host of award-winning attractions, including Monkey World, the Bovington Tank Museum, and a Water Park.

 Style & Character